gjersing/ecommunity/README.md

 ECOmmunity - The Neighborhood Nature App

+This repository contains the backend server logic for the application.

-Tech: React, GraphQL, Node, Postgresql
+Tech: GraphQL, Node, Express, MikroORM, Postgresql